We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 1 year

-What we liked: I didn’t love this machine, but for anyone on a budget, it makes adequate espresso.
-The shots I pulled with it were more passable than good, and its steam wand made bubbly, lumpy milk foam.
-Still, at a fifth of the price of the next cheapest machine, the De’Longhi Stilosa is a good value and outperformed every other model under $400.
-I also liked its dead-simple interface, which is a single dial that can switch to brew or steam only.
+What we liked: We didn’t love this machine, but for anyone on a budget, it makes adequate espresso.
+The shots we pulled with it were passable, and its steam wand produced bubbly, lumpy milk foam.
+Still, it’s the cheapest model we recommend.
+We also liked its dead-simple interface, which is a single dial that can switch to brew or steam only.

 Key Specs